 Our product pipeline includes both partnered and proprietary development programs.
-We have ongoing collaborations or licensing arrangements with more than thirty biotechnology and pharmaceutical companies to provide our technologies.
-Our technologies are currently being used in nine approved products, in two partner programs that have been filed for with the FDA and twelve development programs in human clinical trials.
+We have ongoing collaborations or licensing arrangements with more than thirty biotechnology and pharmaceutical companies to provide our technologies and development expertise.
+Our technologies are currently being used in ten approved products in the US or EU or both, in two partner programs that have been filed with the FDA and twelve development programs in human clinical trials.

-The length of time that a development program is in a given phase varies substantially according to factors relating to the development program, such as the type and intended use of the potential product, the clinical trial design, and the ability to enroll suitable patients.
+The length of time that a development program is in a given phase varies substantially according to factors relating to the development program, such as the type and intended use of the product candidate, the clinical trial design, and the ability to enroll suitable patients.
 Generally, for partnered programs, advancement from one phase to the next and the related costs to do so is dependent upon factors that are primarily controlled by our partners.

 Our portfolio of development programs is based on our Pulmonary Technology and PEGylation Technology platforms.
 Within each major category, we have both partnered and proprietary development programs.
 The estimated completion dates and costs for our programs are not reasonably certain.
-See Risk Factors for discussion of the risks associated with our partnered and proprietary research and development programs.
+Please refer to the Risk Factors for discussion of the risks associated with our partnered and proprietary development programs.

-In connection with our research and development for partner products and development programs, we earned \$12.0 million and \$16.1 million in contract research revenue for the three months ending March 31, 2007 and 2006, respectively.
+In connection with our research and development for partner products and development programs, we earned \$16.6 million and \$28.6 million in contract research revenue for the three-month and six-month periods ended June 30, 2007, respectively, and \$13.1 million and \$29.1 million in contract research revenue for the three-month and six-month periods ended June 30, 2006, respectively.